homeslicesolutions-zz/backbone-model-file-upload/README.md

 #### Version 0.5.3
  - Added CommonJS support

+#### Version 1.0.0
+ - Sticking to a semantic versioning pattern
+ - Fixed CommonJS argument mess up
+ - Switching to "Bracket" notation for flattening nested objects
+ - Added an "unflatten" internal method to unflatten

 ### Dev/Installation
 If you want to work on this plugin, test it, etc., it just needs an install of `node` and `grunt`.